subsetpark/subsetpark/necktie.md

 What this means for the likes of me is that they a) articulated, essentially, the full array of knots it's possible to tie with a necktie, and b) provided an unambiguous notation for their tying.
 Thus as additions to the traditional [Windsor][], [Four-in-Hand][], [Pratt][], etc. (all also notatable in the *85 Ways* system), they furnished knots like the [Plattsburgh and Cavendish][encyc].

-The Plattsburgn, for instance, can be notated thus:
+The Plattsburgh, for instance, can be notated thus:

 >  Lo Ci Ro Ci Lo Ri Co T